Erastuskanyatta/PHP-Yii2-Framework/index.md

 ```
 After creating the action and the view, you can access the new page by clicking on "Portfolio" on the main page.

-You should have a page similar to the one below;
+You should have a page like the one below;
 ![A congratulatory note](web.png)

 ### conclusion
 Congratulations!
-Now you have a better understanding of the basics of Yii 2 framework.
+Now you have a better understanding of the basics of the Yii 2 framework.
-Yii 2 pushes you to create securable and testable site by doing a lot of the heavy lifting for you.
+Yii 2 pushes you to create a securable and testable site by doing a lot of the heavy lifting for you.
 I encourage you to use Yii 2 in your next project.
 In this article;
 - we have installed Yii 2 framework.